Jewish Princess (song)

-It attracted attention from the Anti-Defamation League, and Zappa stood by the song, arguing: "Unlike the unicorn, such creatures do exist—and deserve to be 'commemorated' with their own special opus".
+It attracted attention from the Anti-Defamation League (ADL), and Zappa stood by the song, arguing: "Unlike the unicorn, such creatures do exist—and deserve to be 'commemorated' with their own special opus".
 He said that the ADL's concerns were "as if to say there is no such thing as a Jewish Princess.
 Like I invented this?"

 Biographer Barry Miles wrote that the ADL asked the Federal Communications Commission (FCC) to ban the record from being played on the air – a symbolic effort given that the song was not being played anyway.
 This led to the rumor that a legal action had been filed against Zappa, an accusation Zappa denied.

-Zappa said that songs which offend people such as "Jewish Princess" are why Sheik Yerbouti became one of his best selling albums of all time.
+Zappa said that songs which offend people such as "Jewish Princess" are why Sheik Yerbouti became one of his best-selling albums.
 The song was rarely performed in concert.
-It was later included on his posthumous compilation Have I Offended Someone?
+It was later included on his posthumous compilation album Have I Offended Someone?
 (1997).